History of Pomerania (1806–1933): Agricultural reform

 Already in 1807, Prussia issued a decree ("Steinsches Oktoberedikt") abolishing serfdom.
 Hardenberg issued a decree on September 14, 1811, defining the terms by which serfs were to be released ("Hardenbergsches Regulierungsedikt").
 This could either be done by monetary payment or by letting soil to the former lord.
 These reforms were applied during the early years of the province's existence.
 The so-called "regulation" was applied to 10,744 peasants until 1838, who paid their former lords 724,954 Taler and handed over 255,952 hectares of farmland to bail themselves out.

-Tumults arose in 1847 in the towns of Stettin and Köslin due to food shortages, as a result, prices for some foods were fixed.
+Tumults arose in 1847 in the cities of Stettin (Szczecin) and Köslin (Koszalin) due to food shortages, as a result, prices for some foods were fixed.

 On March 2, 1850, a law was passed settling the conditions on which peasants and farmers could capitalize their property rights and feudal service duties, and thus get a long-term credit (41 to 56 years to pay back).
 This law made way for the establishment of "Rentenbank" credit houses and "Rentengut" farms.
-Subsequently, the previous rural structure changed dramatically as farmers, who used this credit to bail out their feudal duties, were now able to self determine how to use their land (so-called "regulated" peasants and farmers, "regulierte Bauern").
+Subsequently, the previous rural structure changed dramatically as farmers, who used this credit to bail out their feudal duties, were now able to self-determine how to use their land (so-called "regulated" peasants and farmers, "regulierte Bauern").
 This was not possible before, when the jurisdiction had sanctioned the use of farmland and feudal services according not to property rights, but to social status within rural communities and estates.

 From 1891 to 1910, 4,731 "Rentengut" farms were set up, most (2,690) with a size of 10 to 25 hectares.